-Any business you start will have fees and costs.
+Any business you start, no matter how small, will have fees and costs.
 For example…

 If you start a blog, you’ll have to come up with a couple hundred dollars for hosting and themes, which are low start up costs compared to an offline business.

 If you start an independent consultant business, you need to buy a kit to join.
 The kits range anywhere from a couple hundred dollars to a couple thousand dollars.

 If you start a business where you sell products, you have to invest into the products to sell.

 It doesn’t really matter what kind of business you start-up, there are going to be costs associated with it.

 How to Start a Home Business When You Have No Money